gregfullard/ArgillaDemo/README.md

 A demonstration project to show the various components of the Argilla Framework working together.
 The demonstrations is designed to be useful for large audience presentations.

-For full details of the Argilla Framework please refer to the Argilla Repository
+For full details of the Argilla Framework please refer to https://github.com/gregfullard/ArgillaFramework

 Components in the stack:
 * GitLab SCM Server